-Minimum and maximum lot and building dimensions shall be as specified in the following tables, subject to the further provisions of this Article.
+Minimum and maximum lot and building dimensions shall be as specified in the following tables, subject to further provisions of this Article.

 Each zoning district in the Town of Wareham has a table of area, frontage, setback and height requirements.
-Each table has four use categories: (1) single-family residential (single); (2) duplex or two attached units (duplex); (3) multiple family which is defined as three or four attached units and apartments which is defined as five or more attached units (multi/apts); and, (4) other which includes all other non-residential uses allowed in that district (other).
-Note that area requirements differ from development on municipal sewer and septic systems.
+Each table has four use categories: (1) 1-family dwelling; (2) 2-family dwelling two attached units or duplex; (3) Other residential use (three (3) or more attached residential dwelling units); and (4) Non-residential use (which includes all other non-residential uses allowed in that district.
+Note that area requirements differ from developments on municipal sewer and to those on septic systems.